IgorVetoshev/car-detection/README.md

 The project is not finished and still on research phase (many parts are omitted on purpose).

-Here, the first part of the project (the estimation whether it's a car or not on a photo).
+Here, the first part of the project (the estimation of whether it's a car or not on a photo).

 **Files**